rufex/araucaria.nvim/README.md

 Araucaria provides two commands:

-- `:Araucaria` that opens a Telescope picker based on the current buffer, which should be a RSpec file.
+- :AraucariaBuff - Opens a Telescope picker to show all RSpec tests for the provided buffer or current buffer if not specified.
-- `:AraucariaAll` that opens a Telescope picker to select between all RSpec files in the project.
+- :AraucariaAll - Opens a Telescope picker to show all RSpec files in the project.
+- :Araucaria - Combines the functionality of :AraucariaBuff and :AraucariaAll:
+  - If the current buffer is an RSpec file, it behaves like `:AraucariaBuff`.
+  - If the current buffer is not an RSpec file, it behaves like `:AraucariaAll`, and after selecting an RSpec file, it opens that file's RSpec tests as `ArucariaBuff`.

 ## Screenshots